Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 The PDP-1 did not fully meet the requirements of BBN.
 The scientists at BBN wanted multiple users to be able to run memory-intensive LISP programs, and this required two features the PDP-1 did not have.
 First, they wanted time sharing functionality, so that multiple programs could be run in parallel.
 Secondly, they wanted virtual memory.

-Virtual memory is a feature that simulates more memory than a computer actually has by storing some data on disk instead of in memory.
-This would be very useful to the scientists at BBN, who wanted to run multiple memory-intensive LISP programs on the PDP-1.
+Virtual memory is a method of simulating more memory than a computer actually has.
+The memory space is divided in little memory blocks called "pages".
+To make more actual memory available, some of these pages can be stored on disk when not in use.
+When a page is referenced that is not currently in memory, program execution is paused, the page is loaded from disk and put in memory, and execution continues.

-A typical way to implement virtual memory is to use paging: the memory is cut up in blocks called "pages" and these pages can be stored temporarily on disk to make more memory space available.
-Paging makes it possible to address more memory than the machine actually has.
-This "virtual memory" is simulated by storing rarely used memory on disk and keeping only the most often used pages in memory.
-If a memory page is referenced that is not currently in memory, program execution is paused, the page is loaded from disk and put in memory, and execution continues.
+The advantage of this "paging" system is that processes can use any memory address.
+They are no longer limited by the amount of physical memory, or the parts of memory that other processes use.

 BBN was one of the first to see the advantage of paging, but the advantages weren't obvious to everyone.
 According to [Dan Murphy](http://www.opost.com/dlm/), who worked at BBN from 1965 until 1972: "Then too, paging and "virtual memory" were still rather new concepts at that time.
 Significant commercial systems had yet to adopt these techniques, and the idea of pretending to have more memory that you really had was viewed skeptically in many quarters within DEC."